kpwhri/dqt_api/README.md

     * `python manage.py --method create --config /path/to/config.py`
     * `python manage.py --method createuserdata --config /path/to/config.py`

-5. Load data using `load_csv.py`
+5. Load data using `load_csv_pandas.py`
+    * `load_csv` and `load_csv_async` probably work, but should only be relied on if data is too large to fit in memory
-    * This isn't meant to be a general purpose load script, so it will require some modification on your part
+    * This is meant to be a general purpose load script, but it may require some modification on your part
     * You can also auto-fill 100 subjects by using:
         * `python manage.py --method load --count 100 --config /path/to/config.py`